 Table of Contents

 Cocculus indicus, Levant berries (fruits of the plant), Fish poison, Fish berry, Kaka-mari (one that kills crow) are few synonyms of Anamirta cocculus.
 It is a climber native to India.
 It belong to plant family Menispermaceae.
-The fruits of plant are used medicinally.
+The fruits of the plant are used medicinally.

 Since, Anamirta cocculus seeds are powerful poison they are not used internally.
 Externally it is used as insecticide.